Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Of course, the reality of living here would mean being constantly broke because Melbourne is ridiculously, painfully expensive, as is the rest of Australia.
 That and the fact that it’s about as far from everything else in the world as you can get.
 Getting home to Massachusetts or to Europe — or anywhere — would be both challenging and expensive.
 I would have to resign myself to staying put in Australia.

-If we did live here, you can bet we’d be getting ourselves red Vespa.
-Because that’s how we’d roll in the coolest city on Earth.
+If I did live here, you can bet I’d be getting myself a red Vespa.
+Because that’s how I’d roll in the coolest city on Earth.